jpmorganchase/.github/profile/README.md

 At our GitHub here you will find our most recent projects and a pipeline to bring more to the community.

-As a FINOS platinum member we have contributed projects to FINOS such as [Perspective](https://github.com/finos/perspective) (an interactive analytics and data visualization component, which is especially well-suited for large and/or streaming datasets) We are maintains and contributors in [FINOS Projects](https://landscape.finos.org/), and FINOS board members.
+As a FINOS platinum member we have contributed projects to FINOS such as [Perspective](https://github.com/finos/perspective) (an interactive analytics and data visualization component, which is especially well-suited for large and/or streaming datasets).

-We welcome contributors!
+We are maintains and contributors for [FINOS Projects](https://landscape.finos.org/), and are FINOS board members.

 If you are passionate abount open source, join us.
 Our open positions in technology are on our [career site](https://careers.jpmorgan.com/)